 The choice of potential customers is the first step of an active customer acquisition strategy.
-In the following post we are going to analyze the role of data analysis and intuition in the process of research and selection of commercial targets.
+In the following post, we will analyze the role of data analysis and intuition in researching and selecting commercial targets.

 Operational premise: conquest and exploration

-Before examining in detail the topic of this post we believe it is interesting to reflect on the starting method of choice of potential customers that are to be engaged in a commercial negotiation.
-In Vehnta we think that it is possible to begin this process starting from two concepts: conquest and exploration.
+Before examining this post’s topic in detail, we believe it is interesting to reflect on the starting method of choice of potential customers that are to be engaged in a commercial negotiation.
+In Vehnta, we think that it is possible to begin this process starting from two concepts: conquest and exploration.

 Conquest: sailing across a Red Ocean